miguel-sanchez/PomodoroPal/README.md

 cd backend

 # Create virtual environment
-python3 -m venv venv
+python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

 # Install dependencies
 pip install -r requirements.txt

 # Run the server
-python3 app.py
+python app.py
 ```

-The backend will be available at `http://127.0.0.1:5000`.
+The backend will be available at 'http://127.0.0.1:5000'.

-**Note**: The database file and `instance/` directory will be created automatically the first time you run `python3 app.py`.
+**Note**: The database file and 'instance/' directory will be created automatically the first time you run 'python app.py'.

 ### Extension installation

-1. Open Chrome and navigate to `chrome://extensions/`.
+1. Open Chrome and navigate to 'chrome://extensions/'.
 2. Enable "Developer mode" (top right).
-3. Click "Load unpacked".
+3. Click "Load unpacked" (top left).
-4. Select the `extension` folder from this project.
+4. Select the 'extension' folder from this project.
 5. The PomodoroPal icon should appear in your Chrome toolbar.

 ## Usage